sahiltyagi4/old_blog/_posts/2016-07-09-hadoop_setup.md

 ---
 layout:     post
 title:      Hadoop and HDFS setup
-date:       2016-07-09 11:21:29
+date:       2016-01-15 11:21:29
 summary:    This post describes how to setup Hadoop 2.2.3 (Hortonworks release) on an Ubuntu (Linux) server.
 categories: hadoop hdfs
 ---

 Hadoop, formally called Apache Hadoop, is an Apache Software Foundation project and open source software platform for scalable, distributed computing.
+It provides massive storage for any kind of data, enormous processing power and the ability to handle virtually limitless concurrent tasks or jobs.
+Hadoop is designed to run on a large number of machines that don’t share any memory or disks.
+That means you can buy a whole bunch of commodity servers, slap them in a rack, and run the Hadoop software on each one.
+When you want to load all of your organization’s data into Hadoop, what the software does is bust that data into pieces that it then spreads across your different servers.
+There’s no one place where you go to talk to all of your data; Hadoop keeps track of where the data resides.
+And because there are multiple copy stores, data stored on a server that goes offline or dies can be automatically replicated from a known good copy.
+Hadoop is ideal for situations where you want to run analytics that are deep and computationally extensive, like clustering and targeting.
+It applies to a myriad of markets like finance, online retail, etc.
+Hadoop 2.x comes with YARN (Yet Another Resource Negotiator) for cluster resource management.
 Following are the installation steps:

 - Check the ip of the server by running the command: